Sensory-Cloud/python-sdk/examples/README.md

-tenantId = my-tenant-id                                                         # Obtained from Sensory credential = my-credential                                                      # Obtained from Sensory enrollmentType = none, jwt, or sharedSecret                                     # Selected by user deviceId = my-device-id                                                         # Selected by user deviceName = my-device-name                                                     # Selected by user isSecure = True or False                                                        # Selected by user
+tenantId = my-tenant-id                                                         # Obtained from Sensory credential = my-credential                                                      # Obtained from Sensory enrollmentType = none, jwt, or sharedSecret                                     # Selected by user isSecure = True or False                                                        # Selected by user

 [examples-configuration]